dangkaka/aws-slack-notification/README.md

 ## Usage

 1. Write Lambda function `main.go`
-2. Build binary file and zip it in `deployment.zip`
+1. Install dependencies
     ```
      go get github.com/aws/aws-lambda-go
+    ```
+1. Build binary file and zip it in `deployment.zip`
+    ```
     ./build.sh
     ```
-3. Deploy the function to Lambda:
+1. Deploy the function to Lambda:
 Using [terraform](https://www.terraform.io/) in `terraform`
 * Edit your infrastructure (I only use 1 ec2 instance there as an example)
 * Edit `terraform.tfvars` with your corresponding values